 Asset Management Policy

-The objective of the new Asset Management Policy is to achieve a consistent and improved approach to asset planning and delivery across Government, based on current industry asset management standards and approaches.
-This is critical given the significant increase to the State’s asset portfolio, which in addition to the age profile of existing infrastructure, population growth, climate change and increased prevalence of extreme weather events, will place considerable pressure on the operations and maintenance of assets.
+The objective of the Asset Management Policy is to achieve a consistent and improved approach to asset planning and delivery across Government, based on current industry asset management standards and approaches.
+This is critical given the significant increase to the State’s asset portfolio, which in addition to the age profile of existing infrastructure, population growth, climate change, and increased prevalence of extreme weather events, will place considerable pressure on the operations and maintenance of assets.

-Asset Management Assurance Framework
+Asset Management Assurance

 Building asset management capability and support for agencies